The Categories of Marketing: Advertising, Marketing, and Sales Defined

-Sales involves most or many of the following activities, including cultivating prospective buyers (or leads) in a market segment; conveying the features, advantages and benefits of a product or service to the lead; and closing the sale (or coming to agreement on pricing and services).
+Sales involve most or many of the following activities, including cultivating prospective buyers (or leads) in a market segment; conveying the features, advantages, and benefits of a product or service to the lead; and closing the sale (or coming to an agreement on pricing and services).
 A sales plan for one product might be very different than that for another product.

 An Example of the Definitions

 The following example may help to make the above five concepts more clear.
 I recently read that the story comes from Reader’s Digest, a quote found in “Promoting Issues and Ideas” by M. Booth and Associates, Inc. (Thanks to Jennifer M. Seher, a participant in the CONSULTANTS@CHARITYCHANNEL.COM online discussion group.)

 “… if the circus is coming to town and you paint a sign saying ‘Circus Coming to the Fairground Saturday’, that’s advertising.
 If you put the sign on the back of an elephant and walk it into town, that’s promotion.
 If the elephant walks through the mayor’s flower bed, that’s publicity.
 And if you get the mayor to laugh about it, that’s public relations.”
 If the town’s citizens go the circus, you show them the many entertainment booths, explain how much fun they’ll have spending money at the booths, answer their questions, and ultimately, they spend a lot at the circus, that’s sales.